ftbhabuk/port_Project/README.md

 working_on::

+1.push menu item to a bit top

-2 keep logo and menu bar on top of screen permanently and make the top screen a bit blur while being scrolling (1. should work with it)
+2 keep logo and menu bar on top of screen permanently and make the top screen a bit blur while being scrolling (1. should work with it) bad idea haha

 3.google form submit isn't working in backend check process again